-Adversarial Preliminary Hearing
+Adversary Preliminary Hearing

-If the court doesn’t follow the rules at the preliminary hearing, then your criminal defense attorney can file an “emergency petition for writ of habeas corpus” seeking an order for the District Court of Appeals for the immediate release of Defendant on his own recognizance as required by Rule 3.134(1), Fla.
+If the court doesn’t follow the rules at the preliminary hearing, your criminal defense attorney can file an “emergency petition for writ of habeas corpus” seeking an order for the District Court of Appeals for the immediate release of the Defendant on his own recognizance as required by Rule 3.134(1), Fla.
 Rules of Crim.
 Proc.

-To the extent that petitioner seeks an adversary preliminary hearing under Florida Rule of Criminal Procedure 3.133, the petition can be treated as a petition for writ of certiorari.
-If granted, the appellate court can remand the case with instructions to grant petitioner’s request for an adversary preliminary hearing.
+To the extent that the petitioner seeks an adversary preliminary hearing under Florida Rule of Criminal Procedure 3.133, the petition can be treated as a petition for writ of certiorari.
+If granted, the appellate court can remand the case with instructions to grant the petitioner’s request for an adversary preliminary hearing.

 Attorney for the Adversary Preliminary Hearing in Tampa, FL

-We often represent clients before an arrest or the filing of any formal charge (called the “pre-filing investigation”).
-During this time our goal is convincing the prosecutor with the State Attorney’s Office NOT to file any formal charge (often called the “no file”, “no information”).
+We often represent clients before an arrest or filing any formal charge (called the “pre-filing investigation”).
+During this time, our goal is convincing the prosecutor with the State Attorney’s Office NOT to file any formal charge (often called the “no file” or “no information”).

-Our criminal defense attorney’s in Tampa, FL, can help you during the 21 day period after an arrest but before any formal charge is filed.
+Our criminal defense attorneys in Tampa, FL, can help you during the 21 day period after an arrest but before any formal charge is filed.
 Let us put our experience to work for you.

 Call (813) 250-0500.

-The nonadversarial probable cause determination is usually made just based on the four corners of the affidavit in support of an arrest warrant or the probable cause affidavit when the arrest is made without an arrest warrant signed by a judge.
+The nonadversarial probable cause determination is usually made at the first appearance hearing based on the four corners of the affidavit in support of an arrest warrant or the probable cause affidavit when the arrest is made without an arrest warrant signed by a judge.

 The right to an adversary preliminary hearing is not triggered unless the prosecutor fails to file any charges within 21 days.